siaomingjeng/telstra-oidc-acgf/README.md

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.

 It can be used as a reverse proxy terminating OAuth/OpenID Connect in front of an origin server so that the origin server/services can be protected with the relevant standards without implementing those on the server itself.

 Introspection functionality add capability for already authenticated users and/or applications that already posses acces token to go through kong.
 The actual token verification is then done by Resource Server.

+## Kong Community Version Support
+ This plugin is developed and tested in Kong CE V1.4.\* and V1.5.\*.
+It does not work on V2.\*. due to the compabible issue between KongCE V2.0 and library 'hmac.lua'.

 ## How does it work